A rich and creamy Healthy Macaroni and Cheese Recipe that's lighter on calories thanks to a few simple recipe hacks.

 What substitutions can you make in this healthy macaroni and cheese recipe?

-- Milk – if you don’t have 1% or 2% milk, you can substitute in skim milk or whole milk.
-I haven’t tried this recipe yet with oat milk or nut milk.
+- Milk - if you don't have 1% or 2% milk, you can substitute in skim milk or whole milk.
+I haven't tried this recipe yet with oat milk or nut milk so can't guarantee those results.

-- Cheese — shredded mexican blend cheese or shredded sharp cheddar are my favorite cheeses for this mac and cheese, but you can also substitute in other semi-hard cheese if you have them.
+- Cheese --shredded sharp cheddar cheese is my my favorite cheeses for this mac and cheese, but you can also substitute in other semi-hard cheese if you have them.
 I can see gruyere, swiss, or provolone being delicious in this recipe!

 Do you need to bake this mac and cheese recipe?